Honoring student-led inquiry at scale

 Student view · Source literacy

 Source quality becomes a habit, not a hunch.
-Teachers pick the method that fits the classroom — SIFT, CRAAP, SMART Check, or RAVEN — with evidence fields next to each score and bibliography-level flags tied directly to your rubric.
+Teachers pick the method that fits the classroom — SIFT, CRAAP, or RAVEN — with evidence fields next to each score and bibliography-level flags tied directly to your rubric.

 Student view · Project pacing